jerikdcruz/OpenAudit/README.md

 ## Data for this beta version

-For the pilot phase of OpenAudit, the team has been provided digital copies of all the Philippines' (Commission on Audit)[https://www.coa.gov.ph/] audit reports from 1998 to 2022 which are now undergoing processing.
+For the pilot phase of OpenAudit, the team has been provided digital copies of all the Philippines' [Commission on Audit](https://www.coa.gov.ph/) audit reports from 1998 to 2022.
+Due to